VLPLAY-Games/LufiraOS/documentation/08_filesystem.md

 - `seek` – returns -1 (not supported).
 - `close` – does nothing.

 Standard file descriptors (stdin, stdout, stderr) are connected to the console device.
+Anonymous pipes (`vfs_pipe()`) use a similar `file_ops_t`-based approach backed by a fixed-size ring buffer.

+---

+## Legacy FAT Driver

+The original FAT12/16/32 driver (`kernel/fs/fat/`) is still present in the source tree but is **no longer compiled into the kernel** — it has been fully superseded by LufiraFS for anything the kernel itself mounts.
+It is kept only for reference.
+The UEFI ESP partition (see [Disk Layout](#disk-layout)) is still FAT12, but it is read exclusively by UEFI firmware and the bootloader's own FAT reader, not by this kernel driver.

 ---